antoinefalisse/3dpredictsim/readme.txt

                 human gaits can emerge from similar control strategies".
 Journal of the Royal Society Interface.
                 Thanks for citing our work in any derived publication.
 Feel free to reach us for any questions: antoine.falisse@kuleuven.be | antoinefalisse@gmail.com | friedl.degroote@kuleuven.be.
 You can also find this code at https://github.com/antoinefalisse/3dpredictsim.
+This code has been developed on Windows using MATLAB2017b.
+There is no guarantee that it runs smooth on other platforms.
+Please let us know if you run into troubles.

 3dpredictsim contains different folders with data and code needed to perform the predictive and tracking simulations as well as to reproduce all figures from the study.
 The best way to get started is to run OCP/PredSim_all.m and to